Luolattee26/WMDS.netL/README.md

 ## Usage

-The WMDS.netL algorithm is built via **MATLAB** and you can find it in `./code/WMDS.netL_algorithm/` where you can find the relevant source code as well as a priori data.
+The WMDS.netL algorithm is implemented in **MATLAB**.
+You can find the relevant source code and a priori data in the directory `./code/WMDS.netL_algorithm/`.

 ### Installation